-External hard drives are often used to back up important data from our Windows PCs.
-If the drive should suddenly stop working, it could prove disastrous.
-But don't worry, we'll explain how to get it working again and save those precious files.
+External hard drives are often used to back up important data from our Windows PCs, but if they suddenly stop working, it could be disastrous.
+Don't worry, though - we can help you get it working again and save those precious files.

 Applies to: Fix external hard drive, USB drive, SD card, internal HDD/SSD, etc., not working or responding error on Windows PC.